 A snoring/sleep apnea oral appliance is another option.
 It can be very effective for the right patient, and much more comfortable than wearing a full face mask.
 These oral appliances come in different designs and are custom-fitted to the individual.
 Patients have proven to be far more compliant in wearing the oral appliance at nighttime versus the CPAP machine.

 The number of times the patient stops breathing during the night is substantially reduced, as are the snoring sounds, while they wear the appliance.
 As a result, the patient has a longer and more restful night’s sleep and therefore wakes up feeling more rested—better able to concentrate and enjoy the day.

-If you or someone you love snores, Dr. S. Chedella encourages you to come in for a consultation, and he would be happy to discuss your unique situation.
+If you or someone you love snores, Dr. S. Chedella encourages you to come in for a consultation at our Dental Office in St. John's, and he would be happy to discuss your unique situation.
 He has seen the benefits, personally within his practice, and how this appliance can improve the quality of one’s life.